Why Do Men And Women Handle Stress Differently?

 Why Men Respond Differently to Stress than Women

 There are other hormones such as testosterone and estrogen, that may also contribute to the stress response.
-Research is ongoing on gender-specific genes like SRY that is found in men and which is linked to the fight or flight response.
-Other factors, such as social or culture, may also play a role in how women respond to stress.
+Research is ongoing on gender-specific genes like SRY that are found in men and which are linked to the fight or flight response.
+Other factors, such as social or cultural, may also play a role in how women respond to stress.
 Ladies may be concerned about holding slow-status jobs, or care-giving.

 Men, on the other hand, let challenge and competition set the pace for them.
 They allow their rival’s efforts or the plan of their employer to set the level of their demand.
 They may eventually lose the focus on the self and preoccupy themselves with winning or attaining an extrinsic objective.
 The determination to obtain a winning performance drives most men to stress.